dschoepe/notmuch-lazysync/README.md

-# notmuch-lazysync -- tool for synchronzing notmuch tags
+# notmuch-lazysync -- synchronizing notmuch tags through dropbox

 This is a simple tool for synchronizing tag information for the [notmuch](http://notmuchmail.org/) mail client between machines by